gatsbyjs/gatsby/packages/gatsby-plugin-create-client-paths/README.md

-# gatsby-plugincreate-client-paths-
+# gatsby-plugin-create-client-paths

-Use this plugin when creating a “hybrid” Gatsby app with both statically rendered pages as well as "client-paths".
+Use this plugin to simplify creating a “hybrid” Gatsby app with both statically rendered pages as well as "client-paths".
 These paths exist exist on the client only and do not correspond to `index.html` files in an app's built assets.

 ## Usage

 Install:

 ```
-yarn add gatsby-plugincreate-client-paths-
+yarn add gatsby-plugin-create-client-paths
 ```

 Then configure via `gatsby-config.js`: